foxriver76/ioBroker.denon/README.md

 * parameterSettings.multEq

-   *Number value, to set the MultEQ function of your AVR with the following encoding:*
+   *String value, to set the MultEQ function of your AVR with the following encoding:*

    *0: OFF*